hannesdelbeke/brain/behind door storage.md

 ---
 aliases:
 - back of door storage
+sentiment:
+- 5
+sentiment-hash: f77626d9
+sentiment-label:
+- factual
+tags:
+- planning
+- home
 ---

 You can use either